 How Are Box Braids Done?

-This style incorporates kanekalon hair braided in on top of the client’s existing hair.
-I know a lot of people use Xpressions Hair, but I promise you making the switch to pre-stretched braiding hair makes a world of difference.
+This style incorporates kanekalon hair braided over the client’s existing hair.
+I know many people use Xpressions Hair, but I promise you that switching to pre-stretched braiding hair makes a world of difference.
 EZ pre-stretched braiding hair is my hair of choice as it’s anti-bacterial and helps reduce any scalp irritation.

-There are a couple of questions that I ask my clients to make sure that they’ll be completely satisfied with their service.
+I ask my clients a couple of questions to ensure that they’ll be completely satisfied with their service.

 First, I ask clients what size braids they desire.
-You’ll need to know how long they want to get out of their braids, and make sure you select the braids size accordingly.
+You’ll need to know how long they want to get out of their braids, and make sure you select the size of the braid accordingly.

 How Long Do Box Braids Last?